ResetXPDR/MSFS2020_AutoFPS/README.md

   - Red values indicate not connected, green is connected.
 - Sim Values
   - Will not show valid values unless all three connections are green. n/a means not available right now.
-  - Green means the sim value is at or better than target value being sought, red means at lowest level or worse than target value being sought, orange means TLOD is auto adjusting, black is shown otherwise.
+  - Green means the sim value is at or better than target value being sought, red means at lowest level or worse than target value being sought, orange means TLOD or OLOD is auto adjusting, black is shown otherwise.
   - FPS shows the FPS for the current graphics mode averaged over 5 seconds which will smooth out any transient FPS spikes experienced when panning or loading new scenery or objects so that automated MSFS setting changes are minimised.
   - Priority will show whether FPS or TLOD Min are the current automation priority, depending on which flight type you have chosen and in what phase of flight you currently are.
 See the section on flight types for more information on this.
 - General